 When I started my first shop, I lived in a condo and had no place to set up, so my grandmother let me set up in a corner of her garage.
 I still had a full-time job, so I built on evenings and weekends.
 I mitered everything by hand and used a workbench and v-blocks for a jig.
-I finally purchased a Hank James jig, but had very little else in the way of tools.
+I finally purchased a Henry James jig, but had very little else in the way of tools.

 While I was very grateful to have the garage, it wasn’t heated and I shared it with a car, so it was crowded.
-I needed to find a place that I could spread out and work year-round.
+I needed to find a place that I could spread out and build frames year-round.
 After about a year, I found a little rental house with a heated, detached garage, so off I went to shop number two.

 I don’t really have any pictures of my first shop, but it was pretty short-lived because a place with no heat in Montana isn’t ideal.

 Hayes was a good time.
 The shop was about 300 square feet and worked nicely.
 I started to build a pretty good collection of tools.
 I purchased an Enco Drill/Mill for light machining and mitering, as well as a bunch of other tools that allowed me to be more accurate and efficient.
 I still had a full-time job aside from frame building, but the Strong Frames was growing.
 Between my two jobs, I was working 12 hours a day, seven days a week.